Enno Mammen (Heidelberg University)

 The key insights are as follows: Optimal stopping in multiple dimensions can be formulated via an operator for constructing a value function substitute with desirable properties regarding error stability in characterizing quantities.
 We can reliably estimate such quantities by estimating the unknown components therein.
 Based on these results, we propose a data-driven strategy and evaluate its proficiency.

-Ali Jalali
+Ali Jalali (Cornell University)

 Topological transitions in statistical identification under complex information loss: A new application of topological data analysis to clinical trial evaluations